maihd/raylib-beef/README.md

 ## What is done
 - Bindings for:
     - raylib.h
-    - raymath.h (for easy porting)
     - rlgl.h (partly)

+- Porting source code for:
+    - raymath.h (for easy porting code from C)
-	- Easings.h
+	- Easings.h (for easy porting code from C)

+- Extensions for ergonomic game development

 ## Important notes
 - There are no bindings for text manipulating methods